OpenSourceEconomics/respy/README.rst

 Eckstein-Keane-Wolpin models (Aguirregabiria and Mira (2010))

-What makes ``respy`` powerful is that it allows to build and solve structural models in minutes whose development previously took years.
+What makes ``respy`` powerful is that it allows to build and solve structural models in weeks or months whose development previously took years.
 The design of ``respy`` allows the researcher to flexibly add the following components to her model.

-- **Any number of two or more choices** (e.g., working alternatives, schooling, home production, retirement) where each choice may yield a wage, may allow for experience accumulation and can be constrained by time, a maximum amount of accumulated experience or other characteristics.
+- **Any number of discrete choices** (e.g., working alternatives, schooling, home production, retirement) where each choice may yield a wage, may allow for experience accumulation and can be constrained by time, a maximum amount of accumulated experience or other characteristics.